DedZago/StatisticalProcessMonitoring.jl/docs/src/monitoring_risk_adjusted.md

-# Monitoring risk-adjusted surgical outcomes

-## Monitoring Surgical Outcomes Using a Risk-Adjusted CUSUM Chart
+# Monitoring Surgical Outcomes Using a Risk-Adjusted CUSUM Chart

 In this example, we demonstrate the use of a risk-adjusted CUSUM chart.
 The data comes from a center for cardiac surgery in the UK and is available in the `cardiacsurgery.csv` file at this [Zenodo](https://zenodo.org/records/10683050) link.